-Coronavirus Job Retention Scheme FAQs for unfurloughing employees (updated 22 June 2020)
+Coronavirus Job Retention Scheme FAQs for unfurloughing employees (reviewed 9 November 2020)

 If we have a sudden upturn in business, can we call employees back to work?

-If employees are required to come back to work but there was a set period agreed for furlough, this may represent a further change which needs to be agreed and/or consulted upon.
+If employees are required to come back to work before the end of a set period agreed for furlough, this may represent a change which needs to be agreed and/or consulted upon.

 Do I need to give notice of a return to work?